CoryMcCartan/pdft/README.md

 # pdft

-Terminal PDF viewer and editor.
+Vibe-coded terminal PDF viewer and editor.
 View PDF pages as images or extracted text, fill form fields, add text and signatures, mark pages for deletion, assign pages to output groups for splitting, merge documents, and search text.

-Works best in a terminal with image support (kitty, ghostty, iTerm2, sixel).
-Falls back to text mode in terminals without graphics protocol support.
+Works best in a terminal with image support (kitty, ghostty, iTerm2, sixel; falls back to text mode in terminals without graphics protocol support).

 ## Installation